crwsolutions/SourceDepend/README.md

 }
 ```

-Because you constructor is highjacked, there is alternative method to do construction work
+Because you constructor is highjacked, there are the alternative methods PreConstruct/PostConstruct to do your construction work

 ```csharp
 public partial class ExampleService